-- A. All active and inactive associate brokers and qualifying brokers shall successfully complete a minimum of 36 credit hours of continuing education in courses approved by the commission during each licensing cycle. - B. Required courses include the four hour New Mexico real estate commission (NMREC) core course to be completed annually; a four hour commission-approved core elective course to be completed once during each three year licensing; and four hours of commissionapproved ethics courses to be completed during each three year licensing cycle.

-- C. Of the remaining 16 credit hours, no more than 10 credit hours may be earned toward the continuing education requirement from commission-approved training category courses.
+- A. All active and inactive associate brokers and qualifying brokers shall successfully complete a minimum of 36 credit hours of continuing education in courses approved by the commission during each licensing cycle. - B. Required courses include the four hour New Mexico real estate commission (NMREC) core course to be completed annually; a four hour commission-approved core elective course to be completed once during each three year licensing; and four hours of commission-approved ethics courses to be completed during each three year licensing cycle. - C. Of the remaining 16 credit hours, no more than 10 credit hours may be earned toward the continuing education requirement from commission-approved training category courses.
 All 16 remaining credit hours may be earned toward the continuing education requirement from commission-approved education category courses. - D. The NMREC core course requirements shall apply to those associate brokers and qualifying brokers who have not completed the eight hour mandatory course in their current licensing cycle by December 31, 2016.
 If a broker has so completed the eight hour mandatory course, the NMREC core course requirement will not apply until their next licensing cycle.
 Brokers who have completed the eight hour mandatory course in their current licensing cycle and who wish to take the NMREC core course will receive four additional hours of education category credit in their current licensing cycle. - E. The NMREC core course will have a unique course name and course number each year, including the year in which it was presented.
-The commission shall ensure that the content is unique for each year's course to ensure that brokers are not receiving identical information in more than one course. - F. Commission-approved pre-licensing courses may count for up to 10 credit hours toward continuing education credit for license renewal.
-The commission approved 30 hour post-licensing course may also count for up to 10 education category credit hours toward continuing education. - G. No commission-approved continuing education course in either the education or the training category will be granted more than 10 credit hours of continuing education credit. - H. Continuing education credit hours cannot be carried forward to the next licensing cycle. - I. The same continuing education course cannot be repeated for credit in a three-year renewal cycle. - J. Brokers may receive up to a maximum of four approved education course credit hours during each licensing cycle for attending commission meetings, rule hearings, disciplinary hearings, or meetings of the education advisory committee (EAC). - K. Approved instructors may use up to 10 credit hours during each threeyear licensing cycle toward fulfillment of their own continuing education requirements for teaching commission approved courses.
-Teaching documentation must be provided by the course sponsor.
+The commission shall ensure that the content is unique for each year's course to ensure that brokers are not receiving identical information in more than one course.